Novyx VaultGet Started

 AI Features

-Novyx Vault's AI is fundamentally different.
-It has true persistent memory that survives sessions, consolidates over time, and can be rolled back to any previous state.
-Ask about a project from last month and the AI responds with full context.
-It also discovers hidden connections between your notes (Ghost Connections), extracts entities and relationships, and offers a full memory timeline with audit trail.
+Novyx Vault's differentiator is the memory layer.
+It can preserve useful context across sessions, consolidate over time, and be rolled back to a previous state.
+It also discovers likely hidden connections between your notes (Ghost Connections), extracts entities and relationships, and offers a full memory timeline with audit trail.

 Memory

 This is Vault's strongest differentiator.
-Powered by the Novyx SDK, Vault gives your AI a real memory layer — every interaction is remembered, timestamped, and versioned.
-You can browse the full timeline, verify the chain of memories, and roll back to any previous state.
+Powered by the Novyx SDK, Vault gives your AI a persistent memory layer with timestamped operations and versioned history.
+You can browse the timeline, verify the chain of memories, and roll back to a previous state.

 Privacy & Ownership

 Both tools respect privacy.
-Obsidian stores notes locally by default and offers end-to-end encrypted sync.
-Vault also stores notes locally in desktop mode as plain markdown files, and is fully self-hostable.
+Obsidian stores notes locally by default and offers a paid encrypted multi-device service.
+Vault stores notes locally in desktop mode as plain markdown files and is self-hostable; its hosted cloud mode is a separate workspace model rather than local-file mirroring.

 The key difference is openness.
 Vault is open source under the MIT license — you can read every line of code, contribute features, or fork the entire project.
 Obsidian is source-available but not open source — you can inspect the code, but you cannot modify or redistribute it.
 With Vault, you can verify and fork it.

-Vault's BYOK model means your AI API keys never touch Novyx servers.
-They stay in your browser's local storage, giving you full control over which AI provider sees your data.
+Vault's BYOK model means your AI API keys are encrypted at rest (cloud) or kept on your device (desktop), and are used only to call the provider you configured.
+Novyx Labs never rebrokers them, giving you full control over which AI provider sees your data.

 Pricing

-Vault's free tier includes the full editor, wiki-links, knowledge graph, 20+ AI providers, cloud sync, and publishing.
-The $9/month Pro plan adds persistent AI memory, Ghost Connections, cortex insights, voice capture, and the full audit trail.
+Vault's free tier includes the full editor, wiki-links, knowledge graph, BYOK provider setup, the desktop/local app, and publishing.
+The $9/month Pro plan adds persistent AI memory, Ghost Connections, cortex insights, voice capture, audit history, and hosted cloud features such as account-backed access and sharing.

 Community

-Obsidian has a mature, thriving community that has been growing since 2020.
-Its plugin and theme ecosystem is unmatched in the personal knowledge management space.
+Obsidian has a mature, thriving community.
+Its plugin and theme ecosystem is one of the strongest reasons to choose it.
 If you need a specific workflow, there is probably a plugin for it.

 Vault is newer and its community is just getting started.
 The advantage is that Vault is fully open source — you can contribute directly to the core product, not just build plugins on top of a closed platform.
 As the community grows, so will the ecosystem.